SHildebrandt4472/FreeSpace/README.md

 9. Open a browser and navigate to http://127.0.0.1:5000

-10. Login with the following credentials<br>
+10. Login with the following appropriate credentials credentials<br>

-    Use these credential for demo use as a <b>ADMIN</b> user:<br>
-    username: Admin<br>
-    password: Admin_password<br>

-    Use these credentials for demo use as a <b>STUDENT</b> user:<br>
-    username: Student<br>
-    password: Student_password<br>
+    Note: Demo data includes multiple users, each users password is the their username.
+The admin username is Sam with credentials:<br>
+    Username: sam<br>
+    Password: sam<br>
+    Therefore after logging in as Sam, you can view all users and hence log in as other users which use the same credentials scheme with the password matching their username to test out individualised user features

     To sign up as new users, click on the "Sign Up" button and use the registration codes:<br>
     For student = IAMASTUDENT<br>
     For staff = TEACHERSRULE<br>

-11. You can now use the app
+12. You can now use the app

-12. To sign up as a new user, press the logout button and select sign up.
-Use the registration code <b>SIGNMEUP</b> and fill in your details.
+13. To sign up as a new user, press the logout button and select sign up.
+Use the appropriate registration codes and fill in your details.

-13. To stop the app, press Ctrl+C in the terminal
+14. To stop the app, press Ctrl+C in the terminal

 ## How to Use